Rising-Stars-by-Sunshine/Yixin_Yue/Advance_CSECON/Readme.md

 *fig.3.
 Mindmap of the environment components.*

 I think the Trust Game environment **(fig.3)** for MARL has several limitations.
-- It has only two agents and limited actions (SEND or RECEIVE), coupled with a fixed game length, restricts its applicability to capturing the complexity of real-world interactions.(as the number of agents increases, the environment becomes less stable, and coordination among agents becomes more difficult.)
+- It has only two agents and limited actions (SEND or RECEIVE), coupled with a fixed game length, restricts its applicability to capturing the complexity of real-world interactions **(fig.4)**.(as the number of agents increases, the environment becomes less stable, and coordination among agents becomes more difficult.)

 ![22001712637506_ pic](https://github.com/Rising-Stars-by-Sunshine/Yixin_Yue/assets/164857136/1514ecd4-672d-4c8a-90c4-a0a6f0835628)